-Pondering on our Thanksgiving dinner with four generations together, I felt so grateful and so look forward to it.
-Shopping holiday grocery is a small challenge for me.
-I had a shopping list to begin, but the list seems to get longer every day.
+Pondering our Thanksgiving dinner with four generations together, I felt so grateful and so look forward to it.
+Shopping for holiday groceries is a small challenge for me.
+I had a shopping list to begin with, but the list seems to get longer every day.
 Thought I have prepared everything to make apple pies, but I did not remember to include Granny Smith apples.
 Not my favorite apples, but Granny Smith apples remind me of the ‘two little green apples’ that I am writing here…

 I was on a mission to chaperone two 4 years old kids, my grandson and his cousin, at a park.
 They told me that they wanted to take me to a secret place.
 I followed them along for a while and we stopped in front of a fence.
 The next thing I noticed was, two kids were above the ground.
 Without knowing what they were reaching out for, I snapped this picture that I have since loved.

 It is the kind of picture that I saw in a storybook.
 The thought of it inspired me to turn all the pictures into a painterly look, or I would rather say, storybook-like.